 A backup plugin will give you peace of mind by automatically backing up your site every day.
 There are a ton of WordPress backup plugins on the market.

-UpdraftPlus is a popular backup solution that’s trusted by over 2 million WordPress websites.
-This user-friendly solution allows you to backup and restore with 1 click on a schedule that works for you, whether it’s every 4, 8, or 12 hours, daily, weekly, and so on.
+Similar to Duplicator, UpdraftPlus is also a popular backup solution that’s trusted by over 2 million WordPress websites.
+This user-friendly solution allows you to back up and restore with 1 click on a schedule that works for you, whether it’s every 4, 8, or 12 hours, daily, weekly, and so on.

 The free version comes will all of the essential features above.
 For more advanced features like cloning and migrations, incremental backups, and pre-update backups, you can upgrade to their premium version.